conorbmurphy/Predicting-Seizures/README.md

 * Figure 9: The ROC curves for each model shows the true positive and false positive rates for different decision thresholds

-The scoring metric I decided to use with area under the ROC curve as this matched the Kaggle competition.
+The scoring metric I decided to use was area under the ROC curve as this matched the Kaggle competition.
 Scores were calculated using 5-fold cross-validation on the training set and a prediction on a withheld validation set.
 All analyses were done on what Kaggle was referring to as the training set since this data was labeled.
 Scores on the cross-validated and validation sets are included below with the format (cross validated score / validation score):

 | Patient    | Logistic Regression | Random Forest | XGBoost^ | SVM          |
 | ---------- |:-------------------:|:-------------:|:--------:|:------------:|